Analysis | All the big deadlines facing Congress this holiday season

 Raise the debt ceiling and avoid a default

 Also sometime in December, the Treasury Department could run out of money to pay its debts if Congress doesn’t pass a law suspending the debt ceiling.
 (There’s a law that says that every time the Treasury Department runs up against the debt ceiling, it must come to Congress and ask to raise it.)
-If Congress can’t get this done in time, the U.S. could default on its debts, causing economic catastrophe.
+If Congress can’t get this done in time, the United States could default on its debts, causing economic catastrophe.

 Raising the debt ceiling has become a huge partisan fight between Democrats and Republicans.